Battlepillars/Wro/README.md

     </a>
 </div>

 Hi!
-I'm Leonard from Germany and I'm 15 years old, currently attending the Max Steenbeck Gymnasium in Cottbus.
+I'm Leonard from Germany and I'm 15 years old, currently attending the Max-Steenbeck-Gymnasium in Cottbus.
 This is not my first WRO season.
-Last year I participated in the Robo Mission category and this year me and my team wanted to try something new so we are participating now in the category Future Engineers.
-My hobby’s are go karting, playing games, building LEGO and flying drone.
+Last year I participated in the RoboMission category, and this year my team and I wanted to try something new, so we are now participating in the Future Engineers category.
+My hobbies are go-karting, playing games, building LEGO, and flying drones.

 I contribute my technical expertise in the areas of robot construction, component research and selection, as well as in the development and manufacturing of 3D-printed parts, which are crucial for the mechanical implementation of our project.